 St. Matthew’s Cathedral – Laramie Circa 1868: 23 Saloons.
 Not 1 Church.

 In 1896, Laramie was in need of a little reform.
-Constructed from local limestone, St. Matthew’s Cathedral was built to tame the unruly masses.
-And today, it sits as the highest Cathedral in the nation.
+Constructed from local sandstone, St. Matthew’s Cathedral was built in the Gothic Revival style.
+Today, it sits as the highest Cathedral in the nation.

 History: St. Matthew’s was established in 1868.
 The Rt.
 Rev. Ethelbert Talbot, the first bishop of the newly created Missionary District of Wyoming and Idaho chose Laramie as his See city.
 He then led the effort to build St. Matthew’s Cathedral from 1892 to 1896.
 The cathedral cornerstone was laid on September 21, 1892 and it was dedicated on December 17, 1896.
 The church was consecrated on August 11, 1901.
 The 1967 General Convention of the Episcopal Church created the Diocese of Wyoming.
 The first diocesan convention was held at St. Matthew’s on January 30, 1968.
 The Diocese of Wyoming is contiguous with the state of Wyoming.
 The cathedral is a part of the St. Matthew’s Cathedral Close historic district placed on the National Register of Historic Places in 1984.
 The other elements in the district include the Deanery, Hunter Hall (formerly known as Sherwood Hall), and the First World War Memorial Cross.